2018- Donna Magid, M.D., M.Ed.

 ULTRASOUND SZ 4th floor, ULTRASOUND RECEPTION DESK 5-4024

-9:00 am Report to Bob DeJong, RT, Chief Technologist(or Radiologist in charge and identify yourself as the Medical Student).
+9:00 am Report to Radiologist in charge and identify yourself as the Medical Student.
 You may be re-directed to JHOC 4 some days.

-- Observe technologist and physicians scanning patients.
-Try to observe several types of examination (RUQ, Renal, Thyroid, and/or Vascular, etc.)
+- Observe sonographer (technologist) and physicians scanning patients.
+Try to observe several types of examination (RUQ, Renal, Thyroid, Vascular, Pelvis, etc.)

-- Follow some studies with the radiologist to see how it is reviewed and reported.
+- Follow some studies with the radiologist to see how each is reviewed and reported.

 - Respect patient privacy, especially during vaginal and rectal exams.